Biden summit draws climate vows from sparring global leaders

-WASHINGTON (AP) — President Joe Biden convened leaders of the world’s most powerful countries on Thursday to try to spur global efforts against climate change, drawing commitments from Chinese President Xi Jinping and Russian President Vladimir Putin to cooperate on cutting emissions despite their own sharp rivalries with the United States.
+Neither Vladimir Putin nor Xi Jinping immediately followed the United States and some of its developed allies in making specific new pledges to reduce damaging fossil fuel pollution during the first day of the two-day U.S.-hosted summit.
+But climate advocates hoped the high-profile — if glitch-ridden — virtual gathering would kickstart new action by major polluters, paving the way for a November U.N. meeting in Glasgow critical to drastically slowing climate change over the coming decade.

-“Meeting this moment is about more than preserving our planet,” Biden declared, speaking from a TV-style set for a virtual summit of 40 world leaders.
-“It’s about providing a better future for all of us,” he said, calling it “a moment of peril but a moment of opportunity.”
+The entire world faces “a moment of peril” but also “a moment of opportunity,” Biden declared, speaking from a TV-style chrome-blue set for the virtual summit of 40 world leaders.
+Participants appeared one after the other onscreen for what appeared to be a mix of live and recorded addresses.

-“The signs are unmistakable. the science is undeniable. the cost of inaction keeps mounting,” he added.
+“The signs are unmistakable,” Biden said.
+“The science is undeniable.
+The cost of inaction keeps mounting.”

-Biden’s own new commitment, timed to the summit, is to cut U.S. fossil fuel emissions up to 52% by 2030. marking a return by the U.S. to global climate efforts after four years of withdrawal under President Donald Trump.
-Biden’s administration is sketching out a vision of a prosperous, clean-energy United States where factories churn out cutting-edge batteries for export, line workers re-lay an efficient national electrical grid and crews cap abandoned oil and gas rigs and coal mines.
+Biden’s new U.S. commitment, timed to the summit, would cut America’s fossil fuel emissions as much as 52% by 2030.
+It comes after four years of international withdrawal from the issue under President Donald Trump, who mocked the science of climate change and pulled the U.S. out of the landmark 2015 Paris climate accord.

+Biden’s administration this week is sketching out a vision of a prosperous, clean-energy United States where factories churn out cutting-edge batteries and electric cars for export, line workers re-lay an efficient national electrical grid and crews cap abandoned oil and gas rigs and coal mines.

+But Senate Republican leader Mitch McConnell dismissed the administration’s plans as costly and ineffective.

+“This is quite the one-two punch,” McConnell said in a Senate speech Thursday.
+“Toothless requests of our foreign adversaries … and maximum pain for American citizens.”

-Japan announced its own new 46% emissions reduction target Thursday, and South Korea said it would stop public financing of new coal-fired power plants, as the U.S. and its allies sought to build momentum via the summit.
+At the summit, Japan announced its own new 46% emissions reduction target and South Korea said it would stop public financing of new coal-fired power plants, potentially an important step toward persuading China and other coal-reliant nations to curb building and funding of new ones as well.

+Canadian Prime Minister Justin Trudeau, one of the leaders shown watching summit proceedings in the coronavirus pandemic’s familiar Brady Bunch-style multibox conference screen, said his nation would up its fossil fuel pollution cuts from 30% to at least 40%.

-The coronavirus pandemic compelled the summit to play out as a climate telethon-style livestream, limiting opportunities for spontaneous interaction and negotiation.
-The opening was rife with small technological glitches, including echoes, random beeps and off-screen voices.
+Travel precautions under the pandemic compelled the summit to play out on livestream, limiting opportunities for spontaneous interaction and negotiation.
+Its opening hours were sometimes marked by electronic echoes, random beeps and off-screen voices.

 China’s Xi, whose country is the world’s biggest emissions culprit, followed by the United States, spoke first among the other global figures.
-He made no reference to nonclimate disputes that had made it uncertain until Wednesday that he would even take part in the U.S. summit, and said China would work with America in cutting emissions.
+He made no reference to disputes over territorial claims, trade and other matters that had made it uncertain until Wednesday that he would even take part in the U.S. summit.
+And he said China would work with America in cutting emissions.

 “To protect the environment is to protect productivity, and to boost the environment is to boost productivity.
 It’s as simple as that,” Xi said.

-Putin, whose government has been publicly irate over Biden’s characterization of him as a “killer” for Russia’s aggressive moves against its opponents, made no mention of his feuding with Biden in his own climate remarks, a live presentation that also saw moments of dead air among production problems.
+Putin and his government have been irate over Biden’s characterization of him as a “killer” for Russia’s aggressive moves against its opponents, and he is under pressure this week over the declining health of jailed opposition figure Alexei Navalny.
+But he made no mention of those disputes in his own climate remarks.

 “Russia is genuinely interested in galvanizing international cooperation so as to look further for effective solutions to climate change as well as to all other vital challenges,” Putin said.
 Russia by some measures is the world’s fourth-biggest emitter of climate-damaging fossil fuel fumes.

+Climate efforts in recent years have proved a forum where even rival world leaders want to be seen as putting aside disputes to serve as international statesmen and women, even though the cumulative output of fossil fuel emissions is still hurtling the Earth toward disastrous temperature rises.

 The pandemic made gathering world leaders for the climate summit too risky.
-That didn’t keep the White House from sparing no effort on production quality.
-The president’s staff built a small set in the East Room that looked like it was ripped from a daytime talk show.
+So Biden’s staff built a small set in the East Room that looked like it was taken from a daytime talk show.

-Biden and Vice President Kamala Harris addressed the summit from separate lecterns before joining Secretary of State Anthony Blinken and White House climate envoy John Kerry at a horseshoe-shaped table set up around a giant potted plant to watch fellow leaders’ livestreamed speeches.
+Biden and Vice President Kamala Harris joined Secretary of State Antony Blinken and White House climate envoy John Kerry at a horseshoe-shaped table set up around a giant potted plant to watch fellow leaders’ speeches.

-The format meant a cavalcade of short speeches by world leaders, some scripted, some apparently more impromptu.
+The format meant a cavalcade of short speeches by world leaders, some scripted, some not.
 “This is not bunny-hugging,” British Prime Minister Boris Johnson said of the climate efforts.
 “This is about growth and jobs.”

 “I’m delighted to see that the United States is back, is back to work together with us in climate politics,” Merkel declared in her virtual appearance.
 “Because there can be no doubt about the world needing your contribution if we really want to fulfill our ambitious goals.”